arpit-mittal-ds/Data-Architect/4 -  Big Data Systems/Lesson-1-Big-Data-Systems/ReadMe.md

 ![image](https://user-images.githubusercontent.com/68102477/125544246-1d949cac-7597-4d80-b96d-5fe21e407582.png)

+**Open Source tools are part of the Ecosystem, which provides low entrance cost, but does have some important considerations to be aware of**

+Can be complex to install and configure

+Each product versions on different schedule

+Incompatibility issues with updates

 **Some 3rd party companies have packaged these tools together seamlessly to provide an easier experience but at a price.**

 ![image](https://user-images.githubusercontent.com/68102477/125544256-59dbdc77-0f5d-4875-9e48-15b52e2aa391.png)